Sometimes, food and shelter just aren’t enough.

 “I do believe it’s the best approach to sheltering.
 It allows us to look at them as individuals.
 I don’t see any negatives to moving to that approach.
 It’s the way to ensure that we are making the best decisions for every animal,” Aviv said.

-For Rep. Monica Duran, a Denver Democrat who is helping bring the bill, it’s about giving animals a second chance.
+For Rep. Monica Duran, a Wheat Ridge Democrat who is helping bring the bill, it’s about giving animals a second chance.
 “We need to be caring for our animals,” said Duran, who owns two Pomeranians.